Petrosomatoglyph: Footprints in Scotland

 In Ayr, on the southern bank of the River Ayr is 'Wallace's Heel', a natural sandstone slab from which flows a small spring.
 Sir William Wallace is said to have left the imprint behind whilst rushing to escape English soldiers who were pursuing him.
 He later returned to the spring, and dug out a bigger hole to get fresh water for him and his soldiers.
-Among cup and ring marks on a boulder at Carnasserie, 2 mi from Kilmartin in Argyll, are carved a pair of feet.

 At St. Mary's Church in Burwick, South Ronaldsay, Orkney, is the Ladykirk Stone on which St. Magnus is said to have sailed over the Pentland Firth.
 It has two clear footprints cut into it.

 A pair of footprints is carved in a stone slab in a causeway at the Broch of Clickhimin (or Clickemin), Lerwick, in Shetland.
 This site was occupied from about 1000 BC to AD 500.

 Two footprints are to be found at Dunadd (Dun Monaidh), ancient capital of the Gaelic kingdom of Dál Riata.
 The completed one faces north and is accompanied by an image of a boar, rock-basins possibly cut for ceremonial ablutions and an ogham inscription.
 This footprint is said to be that of Oisin or Fergus Mor Mac Erca, the first King of Dalriada, who died in AD 501.
 St. Columba is said to have installed Aidan as King on this rock.
 The best preserved footprint is 27 cm long, nearly 11 cm wide, 9 cm across at the heel and 2.5 cm deep; so large that it would fit a foot clothed in a shoe or boot.
 A second, incomplete footprint is a lightly pecked outline of a shod right foot, 24 cm long and 10 cm in maximum width.
 It has a pronounced taper to the heel; further internal peck-marks suggest that it was to have been hollowed out.
 It is on the same alignment as the other footprint.